 “Promoting innovations in the aviation industry”

-Evonik is investing in a new stretching and polishing line in Weiterstadt and, starting in 2018, will be delivering PLEXIGLAS® plates for the aviation industry that are larger than what is currently on the market.
+Evonik is investing in a new stretching and polishing line in Weiterstadt and, starting in 2018, will be delivering PLEXIGLAS® sheets for the aviation industry that are larger than what is currently on the market.
 During an interview, Martin Krämer, Head of Acrylic Products division in the Performance Materials segment, explains which opportunities this investment provides.

 PLEXIGLAS® takes off